Nice Carnival

 View from the luxury Hotel Negresco

-As mentioned at the Main page of Nice, here are many Hotels to choose from.
+As mentioned on the Main page of Nice, there are many hotels to choose from.

-Even though hotels do still get booked up in advance, especially during the busier summer season.
+Even though hotels still get booked up in advance, especially during the busier summer season.

-The luxury Hotel Negresco (picture above) is an alternative if you want to stay in style.
+The luxury Hotel Negresco (picture above) is an alternative to staying in style.

-There are several hundred other great hotels along with nearly 50 Bed & Breakfast to choose from if you prefer to stay in more intimate surroundings.
+There are several hundred other great hotels and Bed & Breakfast to choose from if you prefer to stay in more intimate surroundings.

 Make your stay at the french riviera more exciting and visit Menton’s Lemon Festival and the Mimosa celebrations at Mandelieu.

-The Carnival King leads his Carnival Procession through the streets, with around twenty floats taking the theme of the year.
+The Carnival King leads his Carnival Procession through the streets, with around twenty floats taking the year’s theme.

 The King is accompanied by more than fifty giant-headed puppets, the Grosses Tetes.

-Making the papier-mache figures uses centuries-old techniques, and the painting is done by specialist craftspeople.
+Making the papier-mache figures uses centuries-old techniques, and specialist craftspeople do the painting.

-Costumes are created to dress each character, the more flamboyant the better.
+Costumes are created to dress each character.
+The more vivid, the better.

-A king must have a queen, and she is selected from a bevy of local beauties for the honour.
+A king must have a queen selected from a bevvy of local beauties for the honour.

-Her duties range from posing for Carnival photos to throwing posies of flowers from a float for the Flower Parade.
+Her duties range from posing for Carnival photos to throwing flowers from a float for the Flower Parade.

-So she needs to be able to keep that lovely smile all day and into the night’s revelries.
+So she must keep that lovely smile all day and into the night’s festivities.

-Masks and Mardi Gras-style carnavals have a long association, stemming from the Middle Ages when the celebrations allowed oppressed peasants to mock the aristocracy.
+Masks and Mardi Gras-style carnivals have a long association, stemming from the Middle Ages when the celebrations allowed oppressed peasants to mock the aristocracy.

-Masks and disguises protected them from what might be a beheading offense.
+Masks and disguises protected them from what might be a beheading offence.

-The modern Carnaval in Nice dates from 1873 and continued with only brief interruptions for the more serious events of wars.
+The modern Carnival in Nice dates from 1873 and continued with only brief interruptions for the more brutal wars.

-Unlike the carnaval of Venice, there’s no real expectation that visitors should wear costume or masks.
+Unlike the Carnaval of Venice, there’s no real expectation that visitors should wear costumes or masks.

 Far from grey skies and full of excitement, Nice at Carnaval time is a riot of colour and commotion.